Almost analytic extensions of ultradifferentiable functions with applications to microlocal analysis: Introduction

 In the special case of Beurling--Bj\"orck classes we even obtain a complete characterization of the classes which admit a description by almost analytic extension: these are precisely the classes that are stable by composition.

 In the second part of the paper we apply these results to microlocal analysis.
-More precisely, we deal with the ultradifferentiable wavefront set.
+More precisely, we deal with the ultradifferentiable wave front set.
 The wave front set was introduced in the smooth case by H\"ormander and in the analytic category by Sato as a refinement of the singular support.
 In \cite{H_rmander_1971} H\"ormander introduced the ultradifferentiable wave front set with respect to Denjoy--Carleman classes given by weight sequences.
-In particular he gave an alternative definition of the analytic wavefront set by the Fourier transform, in contrast to Sato's approach using holomorphic extensions.
+In particular he gave an alternative definition of the analytic wave front set by the Fourier transform, in contrast to Sato's approach using holomorphic extensions.
 Bony \cite{MR0650834} showed that the definitions of Sato, H\"ormander and the one of Bros--Iagolnitzer \cite{MR0399494} using the FBI transform describe the same set.
-The first author \cite{Fuerdoes1} showed that the theorem of Dynkin can be used to prove a version of Bony's Theorem for the ultradifferentiable wavefront set in the case of Denjoy--Carleman classes.
+The first author \cite{Fuerdoes1} showed that the theorem of Dynkin can be used to prove a version of Bony's Theorem for the ultradifferentiable wave front set in the case of Denjoy--Carleman classes.